Braised Lamb in Red Wine

 - Searing the meat must be done on medium-high heat so you get a nice crisp coating that keeps all those juices inside.

-- Always use red wine that you like to drink by the glass.
-No cooking wines.
-For the lamb, I think a Merlot, pinot noir work wonderfully.
+- Always use red wine that you like to drink.
+Do not use cooking wines.
+For the lamb, I think a Merlot or Pinot Noir works wonderfully.
 You can also omit the red wine and use only chicken broth.

-- I am using canned crushed tomatoes but you can use 2 cups fresh finely chopped tomatoes as well.
+- I am using canned crushed tomatoes, but you can also use 2 cups of fresh, finely chopped tomatoes.

-- In this recipe, you can use lemon juice, balsamic, or apple cider vinegar.
-I like the color and tartness balsamic adds to the lamb
+- In this recipe, you can use lemon juice, balsamic vinegar, or apple cider vinegar.
+I like the color and tartness balsamic adds to the lamb.

-- If you plan to add more veggies like carrots or potatoes to this dish, I suggest you reduce the chicken broth by half because veggies will release moisture too.
+- If you plan to add more veggies, such as carrots or potatoes, to this dish, I suggest reducing the chicken broth by half.
+Vegetables release moisture, too.

 Looks so good!
 I love adding red wine to meals, it always adds great flavor